Cairns bitumen spill

 If you observe small areas of contaminants in the area or injured wildlife report it to our Pollution Hotline.

-If your boat has been impacted by the spill and requires cleaning, contact Boral by emailing community@boral.com.au advice and support.
+If your boat has been impacted by the spill and still requires cleaning, contact Boral by emailing community@boral.com.au for advice and support.

 For general enquiries about the spill contact our Pollution Hotline.